apsk14/rdmpy/README.md

 ## Background
 Official implementation of Linear Revolution-Invariant modeling and deblurring.

 LRI forward modeling allows one to compute the output of any rotationally symmetric imaging system given only a few of its PSFs or its Seidel aberration coefficients.
 Simiarly, LRI deblurring offers a fast and more accurate alternative to deconvolution (e.g., Wiener filter, Richardson-Lucy) by accounting for radially-varying blur.
 LRI deblurring only requires a single calibration image of a few randomly scattered PSFs.
+This repository implements both LRI forward modeling and LRI deblurring via two functions ```blur``` and ```deblur```.

-This repository is still in early stages and will constantly be updated with new functionality.
-It is on its way to becoming a PyPI python package!
-In light of this **we highly advise running a ```git pull``` before every use.**
+This repository is still in early stages and will constantly be updated with new functionality and bug-fixes.
+In light of this **please run a ```git pull``` before every use.** There will soon by a PyPI version which can be installed directly with pip.

 ## Useage

-For now, to run the LRI forward model and LRI deblurring please see follow along with ```test.py```.
-A Jupyter notebook will be added shortly.
+For a quick example of the basic utility of this package please see ```simple_example.ipynb```.
+For a more in-depth overview and some real-life data see ```example.ipynb```.
+For full documentation of each function see ```functions.py```.

-There are 3 main functions of interest located in ```functions.py```:
+There are 3 main functions of interest in this package.
+They can all be found in ```functions.py```:

 **1) calibrate**

 Here we pass in either a calibration image such as ```test_images/calibration_image.tif``` or Seidel aberration coefficients (i.e., [sphere, astigmatism, coma, field curvature, distortion]).
 We get back a stack of the rotational fourier transforms (see paper appendix E) of PSFs along a radial line and the Seidel coefficients.
 ```
-psf_stack_roft, seidel_coeffs = calibrate(calib_image, dimension, num_radii, seidel_coeffs)
+psf_stack_roft, seidel_coeffs = calibrate(calib_image, dimension, num_psfs, seidel_coeffs)
 ```
 **2a) blur**